TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 ### Runpod Installation

 If your pod's driver does not support cu128, there is a cu126 version available.
+Simply swap

+`ghcr.io/theartofficial/artofficialstudio:latest`

+for one of the following:

+`ghcr.io/theartofficial/artofficialstudio:cu126latest`

+`ghcr.io/theartofficial/artofficialstudio:cu125latest`

-Simply swap `ghcr.io/theartofficial/artofficialstudio:latest` for one of the following `ghcr.io/theartofficial/artofficialstudio:cu126latest` `ghcr.io/theartofficial/artofficialstudio:cu125latest` For Nvidia 50xx series, cu128 is required, which is why this is the official release.
+For Nvidia 50xx series, cu128 is required, which is why this is the official release.
 Since drivers are mostly backward compatible for modern hardware, it's generally a good idea to update to the latest version that supports the newest CUDA version.

 ---